 The lack of a clear theoretical reason why creativity would be associated with higher depression suggests a need for further empirical study.
+Therefore, we tested whether creativity is positively related to depression, if at all.

-It is also plausible that creativity is both positively and negatively associated with depression at the same time, while an unknown third variable is at play.
-For instance, a common factor could contribute to the shared features between creativity and depression, or a mediator could influence the interaction between creativity and depression.
+It is also plausible that the association between creativity and depression is affected by an unknown third variable, such as through a confounding factor or a mediator.
+These factors could contribute to some shared features between creativity and depression or influence the interaction between them.

 Emotion regulation strategy: Rumination

 Self-reflective rumination has been found to be a common trait for creative people and people suffering depression (Verhaeghen et al., 2005).
 Rumination usually involves repetitive thoughts about the past and present, causes and consequences, which results in and maintains negative moods (Sansone & Sansone, 2012; Smith & Alloy, 2010).
-Rumination is considered as a maladaptive emotion regulation strategy (ERS; Aldao et al., 2010).
-It is also a hallmark symptom of depression (Alderman et al., 2015).
+Rumination is a hallmark symptom of depression (Alderman et al., 2015) and generally considered as a maladaptive emotion regulation strategy (ERS; Aldao et al., 2010).
 However, rumination could also be recognized as a style of thought that is repetitive and perseverative, detached from its negative contents and affect (Nolen-Hoeksema et al., 1993).
 Nolen-Hoeksema et al. (2008) proposed that this underlying style of thinking, with features of introspection, pondering, and an analytical assessment of problems, has commonalities with the adaptive strategy of self-reflection - the genuine curiosity about the self (Verhaeghen et al., 2005).
-Therefore, self-reflection can be considered as an adaptive type of rumination, which is defined as the recurrent thoughts that focus on the self, inner memories and feelings (Verhaeghen et al., 2014).
-In contrast, a maladaptive type of rumination is brooding, which emphasizes the negative aspects.
-Brooding includes the abstract thoughts of "why me?" and a focus on obstacles (Nolen-Hoeksema et al., 2008).
-Measures such as the Ruminative Responses Scale (RRS) effectively assesses the three facets of rumination – self-reflection, brooding and depression-related.
+Therefore, self-reflection can be considered as an adaptive type of rumination, which is defined as the recurrent thoughts that focus on the self, inner memories, and feelings (Verhaeghen et al., 2014).

-Verhaeghen et al. (2005) found no direct relations between creativity and depression, instead found self-reflective rumination to explain the link between creativity and depression.
-Their findings demonstrated that self-reflection independently increases the risk for depression and boosts creative interests and abilities simultaneously.
-They found that self-reflective rumination and depression are related reciprocally: self-reflective rumination involves self-directed attention or self-focus, which was found to induce negative moods; in turn, increased negative moods also induce more self-reflection (Mor & Winquist, 2002, as cited in Verhaeghen et al., 2005).
-As for the association with creativity, self-reflective rumination is related to creativity in two pathways: motivation (seriousness in creative endeavours) and ability (creative fluency, which is the ability to generate more novel ideas).
-In the motivational pathway, people who reflect upon their lives more are more likely to seek creative outlets to share their emotions, such as by turning these thoughts into poetry.
-This boosts their time spent within the creative activity and advances their interests into more serious endeavours.
-In the ability pathway, self-reflective rumination is related to generating abundant ideas, and naturally, more original ideas (Verhaeghen et al., 2005).
-They have proposed several explanations as to how rumination relate to creative fluency: ruminators may use their negative moods as information to inspire new ideas (Watkins & Mason, 2002, as cited in Verhaeghen et al., 2005); or, ruminators are found to have a lower cognitive inhibition, which allows them to readily draw information from a greater inventory of unfiltered stimuli (Carson et al., 2003, as cited in Verhaeghen et al., 2005).
+Verhaeghen et al. (2005) found that self-reflective rumination is a confounding factor that explains the link between creativity and depression.
+They found no direct relations between creativity and depression, instead reporting that self-reflection independently increases the risk for depression and boosts creative interests and abilities simultaneously.
+The relation between self-reflective rumination and depression is due to the self-directed attention or self-focus, which was found to induce negative moods (Mor & Winquist, 2002, as cited in Verhaeghen et al., 2005).
+Self-reflective rumination is also associated with creativity as people who reflect upon their lives more are more motivated to seek creative outlets to share their emotions and use their negative moods as information to inspire new ideas (Watkins & Mason, 2002, as cited in Verhaeghen et al., 2005).